Psychological operations (United States): 2009 congressional delegation to Afghanistan

 In February 2011, journalist Michael Hastings reported in Rolling Stone that Lt.
-Colonel Michael Holmes, the supposed leader of a PSYOP group in Afghanistan, alleged that Lt.
+Colonel Michael Holmes, the supposed leader of a psychological operations group in Afghanistan, alleged that Lt.
 Gen. William B. Caldwell a three-star General in charge of training troops in Afghanistan, ordered Holmes and his group to perform in-depth research on visiting U.S. congressmen in order to spin presentations and visits.
 According to Holmes, his team was tasked with "illegally providing themes and messages to influence the people and leadership of the United States."

 Reported targets included United States Senators John McCain, Joe Lieberman, Jack Reed, Al Franken, Carl Levin, Rep. Steve Israel of the House Appropriations Committee; Adm.
 Mike Mullen of the Joint Chiefs of Staff; the Czech ambassador to Afghanistan; the German interior minister, and think-tank analysts.
 Under the 1948 Smith–Mundt Act, such operations may not be used to target Americans.
 When Holmes attempted to seek counsel and to protest, he was placed under investigation by the military at the behest of General Caldwell's chief of staff.

 Caldwell's spokesman, Lt.
-Col. Shawn Stroud, denied Holmes's assertions, and other unnamed military officials disputed Holmes's claims as false and misleading, saying there are no records of him ever completing any PSYOP training.
+Col. Shawn Stroud, denied Holmes's assertions, and other unnamed military officials disputed Holmes's claims as false and misleading, saying there are no records of him ever completing any psychological operations training.
 Subsequently, Holmes conceded that he was not a Psychological Operations officer nor was he in charge of a Psychological Operations unit and acknowledged that Caldwell's orders were "fairly innocuous."
 Officials say that Holmes spent his time in theater starting a strategic communications business with Maj.
 Laural Levine, with whom he conducted an improper relationship in Afghanistan.
 A former aid said, "At no point did Holmes ever provide a product to Gen. Caldwell".
-General David Petraeus has since ordered an investigation into the alleged incident.
+General David Petraeus ordered an investigation into the alleged incident.